ArcticKona/Go-Proxy/Readme.md

 TCPStream
 ---------
-Creates a TCP connection to remote server.
+This opens a TCP tunnel to a remote server, just like the HTTP CONNECT method.

 Example request to google.com via akona.me, and response.
 ```